 This policy will be reviewed, by the NFTA Board of Commissioners, at least annually and any amendments, deletions, additions, improvements or clarification will be made if deemed appropriate.
-CORPORATE:

-C. (8) Approval of Guidelines for Dispositions and Transfers of Capital and Non-Capital Assets, NFTA and NFT Metro System, Inc.
+2. C. (7) Adoption of Amended Procurement Guidelines for NFTA and NFT Metro System, Inc.

-RECOMMENDATION: The Audit and Governance Committee has reviewed this item and recommends that the Board approve the attached Guidelines for Dispositions and Transfers of Capital and Non-Capital Assets for the NFTA and Metro.
+RECOMMENDATION: The Audit and Governance Committee has reviewed this item and recommends that the Board approve the Authority's Procurement Guidelines and authorize adoption of certain revisions to the Guidelines.